-A Firm should ensure it has adequate backups both online and offline.
-Online backups should be connected to systems, and be backed up in real time, and offline backups should not be connected to a machine or to the network so that they cannot be themselves corrupted in the event of ransomware.
+A Firm should ensure it has adequate backups both online and, where appropriate, offline or unconnected to a Firm's main network.
+Online backups should be connected to systems, and be backed up in real time or at a frequency agreed in the Firm's relevant policies and procedures.
+Offline, or unconnected, backups should not be connected to the network so that they cannot be themselves corrupted in the event of ransomware.